 Think about when you go out to eat lunch or dinner at a restaurant.
-If your waiter greeted you with a stale face after you sat down at your table, then proceeded to take your order with no hint of friendliness in their voice, what would you think?
+If your waiter greeted you with an expressionless face after you sat down at your table, then proceeded to take your order with no hint of friendliness in their voice, what would you think?

 To be a kinder person, we have to work on how we come off to others.
 This is why smiling is so important.
 It makes us appear more pleasant, especially if it is genuine!